 There is one minor difference between the algorithm implemented in OPerA and the one described in the Optimus® technical documentation.
 In the Selection process of the VBA algorithm the new fitter member (z) replaces the old one (x) in the population, while in Optimus® the fitter member is transmitted to a new generation.
-As a result, in the VBA algorithm the new fitter member can be involved in the creation of new members just one iteration after its appearance, while in Optimus® an entire new generation is created with combinations of members belonging only to the previous generation.
+As a result, in the VBA algorithm the new fitter member can be involved in the creation of new members just one iteration after its appearance, while in Optimus® an entire new generation.
 The implication of this difference is a possible faster convergence of the VBA algorithm, but a slightly higher risk of convergence towards local optima.

-Despite the fact that the VBA algorithm was very similar to the algorithm described in the Optimus® technical documentation, the optimizations done with the VBA algorithm showed a slightly poorer convergence compared to the Optimus® experiments1.
+Despite the fact that the VBA algorithm was very similar to the algorithm described in the Optimus® technical documentation, the optimizations done with the VBA algorithm showed a slightly poorer convergence compared to the Optimus® experiments.
 In Figure 6.3 the minimum DOC obtained with Optimus® is 1.3598 US\$/NM/t of payload, while the VBA finds a value of 1.3623, after a double number of iterations, yet performed in the same amount of time.
 (The experiment used to test the VBA code and its convergence (Figures 6.3 to 6.5) is the experiment called (in the results section) A19a-DOC, in which all design parameters are free.)